apache/camel-website/content/blog/2023/11/camel42-whatsnew/index.md

 The `run clipboard.yaml` command (run from clipboard) now supports `--dev` mode for reload on changes (i.e. you can copy to clipboard your updates).

+We have also improved support for migrating older Spring XML (spring <beans> XML files) or Camel Karaf projects (OSGi <blueprint> XML files) to Camel 4 with the `transform` command.
+A blog post is currently in the writing about this topic.
+However, this effort, lead us to implement _best effort_ running existing Maven based projects via `camel run pom.xml`.
+The need for this is to assist during migrating those older projects, but can be used for other purposes in the future.

 ## Spring and Spring Boot

 Upgraded to latest [Spring Boot 3.1.5](https://spring.io/blog/2023/10/19/spring-boot-3-1-5-available-now) release.